BeteabAdmassu/Railway-ticketing-system/README.md

       2.3.3	Conceptual Data Modeling using ER Model 2.3.3.1	Entity Types, Attributes and Relationships of the System 2.3.3.2	ER Diagram
 The ER diagram of a railway ticketing system typically contains entities such as Admin, Trip and Transaction, among others.
 The entities are linked to one another through relationships such as one-to-one, one-to-many, and many-to-many.
 The one-to-one relationship is used to link a passenger to their login credentials, while the one-to-many relationship is used to link a passenger to their tickets.
 The many-to-many relationship is used to link different tickets to different trains.
-The diagram also contains attributes such as ticketid, trainid, departuretime, and arrivaltime, among others.

   ![](img/er_diagram.jpg)